LODGED BY THE KINGDOM OF SPAIN UNDER THE CAPE TOWN CONVENTION AT THE TIME OF THE DEPOSIT OF ITS INSTRUMENT OF ACCESSION

 5. The application to Gibraltar of the present Convention cannot be interpreted as recognition of any rights or situations involving matters not included in Article 10 of the Treaty of Utrecht of 13 July 1713, signed by the crowns of Spain and Great Britain.

 * The original version of these declarations was submitted in Spanish.
-This official version of the declarations is a translation prepared by the UNIDROIT Secretariat.
+This version of the declarations is a translation prepared by the UNIDROIT Secretariat.